-When you complete your application online, you will also need to upload your curriculum vitae (CV).
-A good CV is accurate and up to date, and gives our recruiters an insight into you, your interests, qualifications and professional interests.
+When you complete your application online, you will also need to upload your resume.
+A good resume is accurate and up to date, and gives our recruiters an insight into you, your interests, qualifications and professional interests.

 Information you should include:

-Other important tips to make the most of your CV:
+Other important tips to make the most of your resume:

-- Don’t include a photo of yourself in your CV or cover letter
+Don’t include a photo of yourself in your resume or cover letter

-- Join LinkedIn, complete your profile and start building your network with relevant contacts.
-This shouldn’t be just a copy of your CV, but a reflection of your professional history and aspirations.
+Join LinkedIn, complete your profile and start building your network with relevant contacts.
+This shouldn’t be just a copy of your resume, but a reflection of your professional history and aspirations.

 Attend industry events and career fairs, and get networking.
 Many universities and industry organisations host great networking events throughout the year which give you a chance to meet representatives from various companies.